centic9/poi-on-android/README.md

   currently it just creates a new spreadsheet, adds some data then stores it in the Application storage area and reads it again from there.
+* Some parts of the JDK are missing on Android, e.g. AWT-related classes.
+  Some of these are missing when some functionality of Apache POI is used and thus currently crash the sample project.
+  There are some libraries which provide these classes, but none was in a state that allowed it to easily integrate it here.

 #### Links